AlexsLemonade/refinebio-py/docs/quickstart.rst

             prompt (bool): if true, will prompt before downloading files bigger than 1GB

-You can also get info on class methods by passing in `class.method` to the help function.
+You can also get information on class methods by passing in `class.method` to the help function.

 Here's an example: